Oshin: Hardship in Saga

-The partial paralysis in Oshin's hand renders her unable to cook, sew or look after Yu, who is now cared for by Kiyo.
-As the visible injury was to her head, not her hand, the family including Ryuzo begins to think that Oshin is feigning the injury.
+The partial paralysis in Oshin's hand renders her unable to cook, sew or look after Yū, who is now cared for by Kiyo.
+As the visible injury was to her head, not her hand, the family including Ryūzō begins to think that Oshin is feigning the injury.
 Aware that she is a burden to the family, Oshin cannot bring herself to tell anyone that she is pregnant.
-However Ryuzo finds out that she is pregnant, which brings them closer together once more.
+However Ryūzō finds out that she is pregnant, which brings them closer together once more.

 Unfortunately, Kiyo learns that Oshin had planned to run away and wants to throw her out of the house.
-Ryuzo reveals that Oshin is pregnant and that she must therefore stay with the family.
-But Kiyo believes it will be inauspicious for Oshin and her own daughter Ritsuko, who is also pregnant, to give birth in the same house at the same time – it is said that one of the births will not go well.
+Ryūzō reveals that Oshin is pregnant and that she must therefore stay with the family.
+But Kiyo believes it will be inauspicious for Oshin and her own daughter Atsuko, who is also pregnant, to give birth in the same house at the same time – it is said that one of the births will not go well.
 Oshin agrees to move into the shed, which Kiyo hopes will prevent the superstition from coming true.

-After a difficult labour, Ritsuko delivers a healthy baby.
+After a difficult labour, Atsuko delivers a healthy baby.
 Oshin goes into labour at the same time, but the malnutrition and forced labour have taken their toll – Oshin's baby is too weak to survive.
 With this latest calamity, Oshin's mind becomes unhinged.

-As Ritsuko does not have enough milk for her baby, Kiyo asks Ryuzo to let Oshin breastfeed the baby.
+As Atsuko does not have enough milk for her baby, Kiyo asks Ryūzō to let Oshin breastfeed the baby.
 While he is initially taken aback by the idea, he agrees thinking that it might comfort and restore Oshin's mind.
 After feeding the baby, Oshin comes back to her senses and agrees to continue feeding the baby.
 Kiyo is immensely touched and grateful and promises to treat Oshin better.

-After a month, Ritsuko returns home with the baby.
+After a month, Atsuko returns home with the baby.
 Unbeknownst to the family, Oshin had already decided to leave the household as she realised that she would have to work the fields for the rest of her life in Saga and would never amount to anything.
 Now that her duty is done, she informs the family that she will be leaving for Tokyo.
-Ryuzo agrees to let her leave as a sign of love and they part believing that they will be together again one day.
-Ryuzo's father and eldest brother give her some money to help her in Tokyo.
-However Kiyo is furious and refuses to let her take Yu with her.
+Ryūzō agrees to let her leave as a sign of love and they part believing that they will be together again one day.
+Ryūzō's father and eldest brother give her some money to help her in Tokyo.
+However Kiyo is furious and refuses to let her take Yū with her.

-While preparing to leave the next morning, Kasumi, Ryuzo's sister-in-law tells her that she will bring Yu to her.
-As Kiyo refuses to hand over Yu, Oshin has no choice but to trust her sister-in-law.
-Kasumi turns out to be true to her word and stole Yu while Kiyo is out and Oshin leaves for Tokyo with Yu.
+While preparing to leave the next morning, Tsuneko, Ryūzō's sister-in-law tells her that she will bring Yū to her.
+As Kiyo refuses to hand over Yū, Oshin has no choice but to trust her sister-in-law.
+Tsuneko turns out to be true to her word and stole Yū while Kiyo is out and Oshin leaves for Tokyo with Yū.